awslabs/time-addressable-media-store/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

 ## Usage

+**Note:** An associated repository [time-addressable-media-store-tools](https://github.com/aws-samples/time-addressable-media-store-tools) is available to be used as a sample to give you a basic Web UI to help visualize your TAMS Store.

 Access to the API is controlled by Cognito.
 The solution comes with an App Client already created for you.
 If required, you can create others for differing access patterns as required.